bmershon/laplacian-meshes/README.md

 This assignment was completed as part of a course in 3D Digital Geometry (Math 290) taken at Duke University during Spring 2016.
 The course was taught by [Chris Tralie](http://www.ctralie.com/).

-*LaplacianMesh.py* is the file student's are responsible for editing.
+*LaplacianMesh.py* is the file students are responsible for editing.
 The rendering engine and GUI is provided by Chris Tralie.

 ## Introduction